wataruoguchi/practice_nodejs/README.md

   * http_server_movie.js is a HTTP server which pipes ReadStream(movie) into the response.
 The ReadStream starts playing immediately even though it's not fully loaded.
   * http_server_piping.js is a HTTP server which pipes the output of a child process into the response.
   * http_server_staticFile.js is a simple HTTP server which serves static files.
+  * http_server_chunked.js is a HTTP server which generates chunked response every second.

 ## References
 * [Writing Fast, Memory-Efficient JavaScript](http://www.smashingmagazine.com/2012/11/05/writing-fast-memory-efficient-javascript/)